Books and Audio Materials

 Our books are available via Interlibrary Loan through the public library system.
 Patrons in our local community who wish to borrow books directly from the college library may become Community Borrowers by purchasing an annual user card for $30.
-Checkout is limited to three books at a time, with one renewal available.
-A/V materials may be used in the library but cannot be checked out.
 Interlibrary Loan services and remote access to subscription databases are excluded.

 Warren Wilson College Alumni living in the local community can obtain a user card at no cost.
-Privileges are the same as Community users, with a limit of three books per checkout.
-Interlibrary Loan services, remote access to subscription databases, and the checkout of A/V materials are excluded.
+Interlibrary Loan services and remote access to subscription databases are excluded.

 Retired Faculty and Staff

 Retirees, as defined in the College Staff Handbook, and their spouses/domestic partners have continued library benefits.
-Up to five books may be checked out at a time, with a four-week loan period.
-One renewal is allowed.
 Benefits exclude interlibrary loan services and remote access to subscription databases.